pramodsinghlodhi/NowFiber24/src/README.md

     ```

 **Step 8: Configure a Reverse Proxy (Recommended)**
 To serve your app over port 80 (HTTP) or 443 (HTTPS) and add security, use a web server like Nginx as a reverse proxy.
-The Next.js app runs on port 3000 by default, and Nginx will forward traffic from port 80 to it.

 This is an advanced step and requires separate tutorials on configuring Nginx.

 Your application is now running on your VPS!
 You can view logs with `pm2 logs nowfiber24` and manage the process with `pm2 stop nowfiber24`, `pm2 restart nowfiber24`, etc.